rharkor/next-boilerplate/README.md

 - **Unit and integration tests**: Run Jest tests using `npm run test`

 <img width="1392" alt="image" src="https://user-images.githubusercontent.com/28964599/233666655-93b7d08b-2fd8-406a-b43c-44d4d96cf387.png">

-## 🎨 Styling and Design System

-This boilerplate uses Tailwind CSS for styling and CVA for creating a powerful, easy-to-use design system.
-If you want to learn more about the setup, check out this fantastic video by Vercel:

-### CVA - A New Approach to Variants

-While CSS-in-TS libraries such as [Stitches](https://stitches.dev/) and [Vanilla Extract](https://vanilla-extract.style/) are great for building type-safe UI components, they might not be the perfect fit for everyone.
-You may prefer more control over your stylesheets, need to use a framework like Tailwind CSS, or simply enjoy writing your own CSS.

-Creating variants using traditional CSS can be a tedious task, requiring you to manually match classes to props and add types.
-CVA is here to take that pain away, allowing you to focus on the enjoyable aspects of UI development.
-By providing an easy and type-safe way to create variants, CVA simplifies the process and helps you create powerful design systems without compromising on the flexibility and control of CSS.

 ## 💾 State Management